nebblu/ReACT/README.md

 An example jupyter notebook that demonstrates the usage of ReACT can be found in `notebooks/pyreact_demo.ipynb`.

 ### Stand-alone (ReACT and MG-Copter)
-One can also run ReACT and MG-Copter for specific cosmologies and transfer functions.
-A number of example output c++ scripts have been included in `reactions/examples`.
+One can also run ReACT and MG-Copter for specific cosmologies with specified transfer functions.
+A number of example output c++ scripts have been included in `reactions/examples` as well as a number of cosmologies in `reactions/examples/transfers`.

 In particular, the bs.cpp, spt.cpp, halo_ps.cpp examples compute various quantities like the 1-loop bispectrum, halo-model quantities and redshift space power spectrum (TNS or EFTofLSS).
 Some example cosmologies are found in examples/transfers.
 One can produce their own cosmology by getting the transfer function from CAMB say, normalising it to 1 at small k, and also constructing a cosmology .ini file as in the examples.